 Other pupils may require the use of a ‘quiet’ area or separate work station throughout the day, and many disabled pupils will need some form of support if they’re to fully take part in school trips.
 It’s unlawful for schools to charge money when making a reasonable adjustment.

-Previously, a loophole in the Equality Act meant that schools didn’t have to make reasonable adjustments for disabled children when they had a ‘tendency to physical abuse’ – even if the issue in question was caused by a lack of appropriate support.
-This loophole no longer applies, however, with the result that allowances must be made for behaviours stemming from disabled pupils’ needs not being met.
+Previously, a loophole in the Equality Act meant that schools didn’t have to make reasonable adjustments for disabled children when they had a ‘tendency to physical abuse’.
+This was even if a lack of appropriate support caused the issue in question.

 Among these are the extent to which a reasonable adjustment can overcome a form of disadvantage, and the level to which a pupil is currently being supported through existing SEN legislation.

 To make reasonable adjustments, schools won’t necessarily have to alter or remove any physical aspects of their premises, but they absolutely have a general duty to plan better access for their pupils wherever possible.

 Schools have a statutory duty to provide copies of their accessibility plan to parents and other stakeholders upon request, and should look to update their plans every three years.